nomawni/Operating-System/README.md

 ### Rebase
 `git rebase <branchname>`

-This will apply and recalculate all changes that have happend since the current working branch diverged from the path given by `<branchname>` on top of the current state of `<branchname>`.
+This will apply and recalculate all changes that have happened since the current working branch diverged from the path given by `<branchname>` on top of the current state of `<branchname>`.
 This might also create conflicts that will need to be resolved.

 ## License

 This is a University Project.

+#

+#

 # Risc-V Rust OS